-- Patient stated that this was my house, the therapist. - His favorite room in the house was the attic because you "there is so much you could put up there".
+- •Patient stated that this was my house, the therapist. - His favorite room in the house was the attic because you "there is so much you could put up there".
 When asked about what could be put up there the patient replied "old stuff".
 Asked him about what kinds of old stuff and he stated "I don't know".
 Further attempts to get him to elaborate failed.

-- •Client stated that this is her mommy's house - •She said that she, her "sister", her mom and David (father figure) live there - •She said that her favorite room is "my room" because it "has our beds so we can sleep" - •There was no room that she did not like
+- •She said that she, her "sister", her mom and David (father figure) live there - •She said that her favorite room is "my room" because it "has our beds so we can sleep" - •There was no room that she did not like